vuejs/v2.vuejs.org/src/v2/guide/events.md

 <div @click.ctrl="doSomething">Do something</div>
 ```

 <p class="tip">Note that modifier keys are different from regular keys and when used with `keyup` events, they have to be pressed when the event is emitted.
-In other words, `keyup.ctrl` will only trigger if you release a key while holding `ctrl` pressed.
+In other words, `keyup.ctrl` will only trigger if you release a key while holding down `ctrl`.
 It won't trigger if you release the `ctrl` key alone.</p>

 ## Why Listeners in HTML?